socebrian/culex_snps/pca-admixture.md

 ```

 ### 9. local PCA (vcf env on poppy)
 NOTE: I used files before LD prunning instead of the prunned ones.
+Should i use the prunned ones??

 I followed <https://github.com/petrelharp/local_pca/tree/master/templated> to run <run_lostruct.R> and <summarize_run-Rmd>.
 (Some packages may be neccesary to install following the error, I did so inside an R session)